 Grants are one of the main methods of obtaining funding.
 Whilst associations or facilities receive a contribution towards putting their youth work activities into practice, they have wide discretion over how the services are structured and implemented.
-But the Law on youth services requires grant recipients to meet numerous criteria.
-Article 74(2) SGB VIII limits financial assistance to only those organisations that meet the specific criteria, that guarantee the funds will be used efficiently and for their intended purpose, that pursue charitable goals, themselves make an appropriate contribution, and promote the aims of the constitution (Grundgesetz).
+The Law on youth services requires grant recipients to meet numerous criteria.
+Article 74(2) SGB VIII limits financial assistance to those organisations that meet the specific criteria, that guarantee the funds will be used efficiently and for their intended purpose, that pursue charitable goals, themselves make an appropriate contribution, and promote the aims of the constitution (Grundgesetz).
 These rules are applied at local, state and national level.
-Article 74 SGB VIII also stipulates the instrument known as youth services services planning (Jugendhilfeplanung) as the definitive basis for funding decisions.
+Article 74 SGB VIII also stipulates the instrument known as ´youth services services planning´ (Jugendhilfeplanung) as the definitive basis for funding decisions.
 The type and amount of funding is decided at the discretion of the statutory authority and must take the available budget into consideration (Art.
 74(3) SGB VIII).

 Cooperation between statutory authorities and non-statutory organisations, and between paid and voluntary workers is fundamental to youth work in Germany.

 Youth work includes other forms of cooperation between practitioners, academics and politicians.
-One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung), which aims to improve intercultural and racism awareness in associational youth work.
+One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung, available in German), which aims to improve intercultural and racism awareness in associational youth work.
 Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit), established 2019, which at a general level aims to promote dialogue between academics and practitioners and encourage more research into youth work (see “Quality and innovation in youth work”).

-Youth work facilities also cooperate with numerous other organisations.
+Organisations providing youth work also cooperate with numerous other organisations.
 On the one hand, youth work organisations are involved in various local networks and committees (such as community conferences, prevention networks and child protection networks).
 On the other hand, youth work organisations cooperate with one another and with a range of other organisations from the social and education sector.
 For example, some youth clubs offer integrative activities in cooperation with disability organisations.
 Numerous youth work associations and open youth work facilities cooperate with schools to provide after-school childcare or all-day schooling.
 Current studies show that around one-third of youth work facilities are active in this area.
 Other frequent cooperation partners to youth work facilities and associations include the police, e.g. as part of crime prevention initiatives; healthcare institutions and drug abuse counselling centres, e.g. as part of addiction prevention projects; and employment services, e.g. as part of joint initiatives to assist with career entry, to name just a few (see “Administration and governance of youth work”).

 In individual cases, the various forms of cooperation (see examples above) can be established on the basis of (formalised) agreements.
 However, federal law contains no specific provisions regarding cooperation in the field of youth work.